Lisandrogq/DDS-Grupo11/anual/docs/markdown/Developers/Deployment.md

 > - `host_ansible`: refers to the ansible host name you have set in the previous step.
 > - `user`: refers to the host machine user.
 > - `domain_name`: the domain that is pointing to the host machine, for example: `fridgebridge.simplecharity.com`.
+> - `email`: this email is used when setting the certificate.
+You'll receive notifications about the state of your site certification here.

 Once you have modified the config file, from the project root run: